Previous: Modifying Menus, Up: Menu Keymaps [Contents][Index]

 The first element of menu must be a string, which serves as the menu label.
 It may be followed by any number of the following keyword-argument pairs:

-function must be a function which, if called with one argument—the list of the other menu items—returns the actual items to be displayed in the menu.
+:filter functionfunction must be a function which, if called with one argument—the list of the other menu items—returns the actual items to be displayed in the menu.

-menu is made invisible. :included
+menu is made invisible. :included is an alias for

-is not selectable. :enable
+is not selectable. :enable is an alias for :active.

 The remaining elements in menu are menu items.